MicrosoftDocs/gestures-docs/unity-tutorials-3d-object-manipulation-mouse.md

     [!code-csharp[MouseCursor](CodeSnippets\MouseCursor.cs)]

-    As you can see, the **MouseCursor** methods are not yet implemented - they contain place-holders and comments.
+    As you can see, none of the **MouseCursor** methods are implemented.
+For now, they contain place-holders and comments.

 1. To make the cursor follow the mouse pointer, replace the **GetCursorScreenPosition()** method in **MouseCursor.cs** with the following contents:

     [!code-csharp[GetCursorPosition](CodeSnippets\GetCursorPosition.cs)]

-    To draw the cursor in the correct position every time the screen is refreshed, replace the contents of **OnGUI()** in **MouseCursor.cs** with:
+    To draw the cursor in the correct position every time the screen is refreshed, replace the contents of **OnGUI()** method in **MouseCursor.cs** with:

     [!code-csharp[OnGui](CodeSnippets\OnGui.cs)]